dedis/odyssey/README.md

 <img src="docs/assets/odyssey-components.png">
 </div>

-Odyssey is a set of applications and tools that enables the sharing sensitive data between multiple distrustfull parties.
+Odyssey is a set of applications and tools that enables sharing of sensitive data between multiple distrustfull parties.
 This project uses state-of-the-art secret management service [1] on the blockchain [2] coupled with an enclave delivery mechanism.
 This uniq combination provides auditable access on shared